 Growers recognize the importance of a good soil testing program, which, despite some limitations, is still the best tool available for predicting lime, fertilizer, and other nutrient needs.
-Newly revised for 2012, this edition features updates designed to simplify and customize the nutrient recommendation process:
+This edition features updates designed to simplify and customize the nutrient recommendation process:

 - a reassessment of soil yield potential and a transparent description of how they are defined based on soil properties;

 - a refinement of our P and K recommendation philosophy;